 Copies Welcome!
 (Contributions are recognized and credited, links provided, by request.)
 Volunteers, Interns, Code Monkeys – Welcome!

 Please use the top row navigation above to view historical information relating to specific locations.
 The links on the left are for information about the museum and info which relates to the entire Rand Desert area.
 A work-in-progress, kindly forgive the many gaps and incomplete subjects.

 To view a larger version of any image on the site, simply click it, click again to return.
 Search for your ancestors by entering their names in the Search Window, at the upper left.
 Enjoy your stay and please visit us if you are ever near Randsburg!

 Each year the Rand Desert Museum sponsors an *OLD WEST DAYS*.
 This event is a street fair with country western and bluegrass bands, food booths, antiques, collectibles, and other vendors.
 Gunfighters, Mounted Posse, Vintage Car Show, and other Entertainment.
-The *OLD WEST DAYS* will be held this year on the 15th of September from 8:00 A.M. to 4:00 P.M.
+The *OLD WEST DAYS* is held this year on the 3rd Saturday of September from 8:00 A.M. to 4:00 P.M.
 It starts off with an all you can eat Pancake Breakfast at the Opera House ($5.00 donation).
 This is a fundraiser for the museum.

 Editor, Historian, Lay Curator: J. BART PARKER, email@example.com

 Designer, Cartographer & Photographer: WILLIAM J. WARREN, firstname.lastname@example.org